relativitydev/relativity-trace-documentation/docs/administrator_guide/enrichment/active_learning.md

 #### Interpreting Validation Test Results

-The `Trace Machine Learning Validation Test` calculates Precision and Recall across all Rank Cutoff values allowing for you to understand the Machine Learning model's accuracy at different implementation ranks.
+The `Trace Machine Learning Validation Test` calculates Precision and Recall across all Rank Cutoff values allowing for you to understand the Active Learning model's accuracy at different implementation ranks.

 ##### What is Precision and Recall and Rank Cutoffs?